Nottingham-CTU/Validation-Tweaker/README.md

 On surveys, if there are required fields which have not been completed, provide the respondant with the option to *continue anyway*.
 This will, following a warning, allow them to proceed despite the survey not being complete.

+### Exempt specific forms from survey continue option
+If the option to allow a survey submission despite incomplete required fields is selected, this option allows some forms to be exempted from this.